Why Choosing Purpose-Built Restaurant Hardware Makes a Difference

 Higher IP ratings are a good hedge against harsh environments.
 IP (or “Ingress Protection”) ratings are defined by international standard committees.
 They are used to define levels of the sealing effectiveness of electrical enclosures against intrusion from solids and liquids.
 You may see an ‘IPxy’ rating for a particular device in its’ spec sheet where x = (0-6) protection against solid objects from 50MM or more down to dust particles, and y= (0-8) protection against liquid from moisture droplets to complete immersion in water under pressure.
 The higher each number, the greater protection afforded.

-Mean Time Between Failure numbers can be useful but only if they were derived in the environment similar to your target.
+Mean Time Between Failure numbers can be useful but only if they were derived in an environment similar to your target.
 That’s why consumer electronics are rarely a fit for a commercial kitchen.
 They aren’t tested nor rated to survive that environment for any significant period of time.
-The savings in initial costs on some of these items will quickly be lost on repair, replacement, continued support, and being a general nuisance to the business operations.
+The savings in initial costs on some of these items will quickly be lost on repair, replacement, continued support and being a general nuisance to the business operations.
 If you want your support desk to experience a call storm, deploy consumer goods or lesser electronics across the kitchens of your multi-unit operation.

 Where will this hardware be installed?